kexiZeroing/kexiZeroing.github.io/src/blog/nodejs-learning-notes.md

 Node.js website (after redesign) has a Learn section added to the site’s main navigation.
 I spend some time to explore it and write down some notes.

 ## Getting Started
+Node.js thrives on an event-driven architecture, making it ideal for real-time I/O.

 Building apps that run in the browser is completely different from building a Node.js application.
 What changes is the ecosystem.
 - In the browser, most of the time what you are doing is interacting with the DOM, or other Web Platform APIs.
 Those do not exist in Node.js.
 You don't have the `document`, `window` and all the other objects that are provided by the browser.
 - In Node.js you control the environment.
 This means that you can write all the modern ES2015+ JavaScript that your Node.js version supports.